-Five law enforcement officers shot in Florence, South Carolina, sheriff's office says
+1 law enforcement officer killed in Florence, South Carolina, 6 others wounded

 Related Content

-- Five law enforcement officers shot in Florence, South Carolina, sheriff's office says
+- 1 law enforcement officer killed in Florence, South Carolina, 6 others wounded

-- South Carolina officer dies day after he and 3 others were shot

 - Hurricane Florence pummels the Carolinas